yaus/verilog_demo/assignment_002/README.md

 # Assignment 002
 To demonstrate ability of writing a useful code.
 This assignment require to design a synchronous FIFO.
 The assign provided a memory model.
-To compile the FIFO design, few signal require to be implemented.
+To complet the FIFO design, these signals are require to be implemented.

 ## FIFO signals & Parameter
 | Parameter | Description |